-For a more general multi-instrumental workshop, Laurel enjoys sharing insights about how to move from "technician" to "musician", helping students get in touch with or rekindle a joy for music, and sharing creativity and confidence exercises.
+For a more general multi-instrumental workshop, I enjoy sharing insights about how to move from "technician" to "musician", helping students get in touch with or rekindle a joy for music, and sharing creativity and confidence exercises.

-And she also loves to help students develop or fix their vibrato, and has created a comprehensive curriculum which includes both classical and fiddle style vibrato techniques.
+And I also love to help students develop or fix their vibrato, and have created a comprehensive curriculum which includes both classical and fiddle style vibrato techniques.